-The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Ernst & Young Hua Ming LLP, our independent registered public accounting firm, and its affiliate firms for the periods indicated:
+The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Union Power HK CPA Limited and Ernst & Young Hua Ming LLP, and their respective affiliate firms for the periods indicated:

-2018 2019
+2019 2020

 US\$ US\$

-Audit fees (1) 1,330,954 1,797,961
+Audit fees (1) 1,797,961 4,427,793

-Audit-related fees (2) 329,714 130,497
+Audit-related fees (2) 130,497 130,442

-Tax fees (3) - 47,849
+Tax fees (3) 47,849 43,481

-All other fees (4) 399,466
+All other fees (4) 399,466 166,676

 - (1) "Audit fees" represent the aggregate fees billed in each of the fiscal year for the audit of financial statements of the Company and the limited quarterly procedures.
-In 2019, the audit fees billed included the audit of financial statements of the Company's subsidiary, Xinyuan Property Management Service (Cayman) Ltd, for its Hong Kong initial public offering and annual reporting purpose. - (2) "Audit-related fees" represents aggregate fees billed in respect of review of interim financial statements of Xinyuan Property Management Service (Cayman) Ltd, and issue comfort letter for the Company's financing purposes. - (3) Tax fees consist of fees incurred for tax consulting services. - (4) Other fees represents aggregate fees for business advisory and diagnosis services.
+In 2020, the audit fees billed included the audit of financial statements of the Company's subsidiary, Xinyuan Property Management Service (Cayman) Ltd for its annual reporting purpose. - (2) "Audit-related fees" represents aggregate fees billed in respect of review of interim financial statements of Xinyuan Property Management Service (Cayman) Ltd, and issue comfort letter for the Company's financing purposes. - (3) Tax fees consist of fees incurred for tax consulting services. - (4) Other fees represent aggregate fees for business advisory and diagnosis services. - (5) Union Power HK CPA Limited performed the 2019 and 2020 fiscal-year audit, as further described in Item 16-F herein.